SkoolNotes/Taproot/2020BIO101/KBhBIO101HumanDiseases.md

 	* Central dogma's important processes
 		* Transcription => converting DNA to mRNA
 			* Done by RNA Polymerase Enzyme
+			* Rip apart hydrogen bonds
+			* Read one side of the double helix, recognizing each nucleotide
+			*
 * Prokaryotes lack membrane-bound nucleus (or any organelle)